Insider Purchases Taking Advantage Of The Recent Downturn - Weekly Update (04/17/20 - 04/23/20)

 (Source: Darden Restaurant's investor presentation)

 Lastly, the company is valued relatively cheap after its YTD decline of more than 40% due to the COVID-19 crisis.
 Based on its 2019 free cash flow generation, the company is now valued at a FCF yield of 9.65%.
 Of course, the crisis will hit earnings significantly in 2020 and 2021.
 In fact, the company projects a cash burn of $40-50 million per week in a fully-closed scenario with the cash burn for the current quarter estimated at $560-700 million.
 However, they have ample liquidity ($450 million in cash as of last year and recently raised $458 million) to survive the current downturn.
 Moreover, restaurants are likely to reopen in May and I expect business to return to normality at the end of 2021.
 Therefore, I believe the recent price decline is unjustified.
 I know this pick might not be popular at the current market environment, but investors need to understand that such down markets are long-term buying opportunities.
-I would follow insider purchases in this case.
+I believe following insider purchases at this price level could yield strong returns.
+However, I would suggest buying this stock in smaller parts as another virus downturn could hurt the stock significantly, creating even bigger buying opportunities.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.